malikchettih/api-design-guides/Functional-Design-Guide.md

 - Documentation Static documentation, Behavioral documentation, Global description, Sample
 - Mocking API mock that allow API consumer to build their client.
 Level complexity implemented

+## API Versioning

+There is still 2 notions of the versioning :
+- <b>public versioning</b> , will directly impact your client , we materialize it using path .
+Here we consider only breaking changes
+- <b>private versioning</b>, may impact your client, it is when you add end point for instance, change the description.

+[] APIs MUST be versioned.
+Your API private versioning MUST be backwards compatible. if the private versioning introduce a breaking change.
+You MUST publish a new public version of your API when you are introducing breaking changes to the API contract.